-Roof clearance lamps, government-mandated for vehicles like dual-rear-wheel pickups that exceed a certain width, use clear lenses for a better-integrated look.
-Upper trim level mirrors have puddle lamps, and the towing mirrors have turn signal repeaters and a separately adjustable, much larger wide-angle element at the bottom (in tow position); in the retraced position the outboard wide-angle element is very useful in traffic, tight trails and parking areas as you can view both rear tires.
+Roof clearance lamps, government-mandated for vehicles like dual-rear-wheel pickups that exceed a certain width, use clear lenses for a better-integrated look; the satellite antenna is between them so cabover campers and contractor racks won't knock it off.
+Upper trim level mirrors have puddle lamps, and the towing mirrors have turn signal repeaters and a separately adjustable, much larger wide-angle element at the bottom (in tow position); in the retracted position the outboard wide-angle element is very useful in traffic, tight trails and parking areas as you can view both rear tires.
 Worth noting, you can adjust the electric mirrors without having the truck switched on.
 The towing mirrors are very good, providing an excellent view rearward and some offer power folding.

 A RamBox is optional on 6-foot, 4-inch bed models.
 The RamBox houses large lockers along the top of each bed-side for stowing anything that will fit, including fishing rods and long-handle shovels or about a gross of your favorite beverage cans on ice.
 Downsides are a drop in payload and no use of over-rail bed covers.

 A tailgate lock is standard.
-However, the tailgate is not heavily damped, so it will thud if you just let it go (and get a helper if you remove it).
+However, the tailgate is not heavily damped, so it will thud if you just let it go.
+(Get a helper if you remove it because it's heavy).
 On trucks with rearview cameras, the lens is far enough from the latch so you won't scratch it opening the gate, and it gets decent protection and snow/ice rejection from the tailgate's upper lip.
 A secondary rearview option places the camera near the center brake light atop the rear cab for easier kingpin hitching, and the load can be checked in motion (the standard camera image display moves to the inside mirror).
 Bed rails are protected from load scuffing, and the bed is contoured for 2x4s and 2x6s to make it dual-level.
 A spray-in bedliner is a factory option.

-The Ram Heavy Duty cabin is basically the same as Ram 1500; the main differences are features, shifter locations and floorpan.
+The Ram Heavy Duty cabin is basically the same as that of the Ram 1500; the main differences are features, shifter locations and floor pan.

-Materials and trim are appropriate by model line, be they the base truck or a Laramie Longhorn Mega Cab with Ram's head embosses on the seatbacks and console.
+Materials and trim are appropriate by model line, be they the base truck or a Laramie Longhorn Mega Cab with Ram's head embosses on the seatbacks and console and pouych-like map pockets on the seatbacks.
 We found no fit-and-finish issues.
 The Longhorn's low-gloss woodwork is unique, and few shiny surfaces generate glare to bother the occupants.
 Although a vinyl floor is standard on only the base Tradesman model you can order it with a more upscale interior if it's only your boots that get filthy.
 Thick mats designed for muck and slush are standard on the Outdoorsman but are available through Mopar accessories.